MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-ignore-errors-in-tasks.md

 ---
 title: 'Ignore Errors in Tasks'
-description: Learn how to ignore errors in MSBuild tasks, and control whether a build stops or continues when a task failure occurs. ms.date: 11/04/2016 ms.topic: conceptual
+description: Ignore errors from MSBuild tasks in Visual Studio and control whether a build stops or continues when a task failure occurs. ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: